Mitigating Data Injection Attacks on Federated Learning: Problem Formulation

 \subsection{Federated Learning}

-The Federated Learning problem involves learning a model using agents' private data.
-Each agent uses its private data to refine its model parameters; the local updates are transmitted to the coordination node, which then returns a global model.
-Due to the nature of this algorithm, only the model's parameters are being shared among the users.
+The federated learning problem involves learning a model using agents' private data.
+In this setting, each agent, using its private data, refines its model parameters.
+These local updates are then transmitted to the coordinating node, denoted as agent $0$, which synthesizes them into a global model.
+This process ensures that only the model's parameters, not the data itself, are shared among agents.

 Consider a dataset $\mathcal{D}$ labeled with labels from a set $C$.
-Each agent refines its model parameters iteratively during the learning phase using the labeled dataset.
-Typically, the goal is to minimize an objective function using a gradient descent approach:
+Within this framework, agents $1, \ldots, N$---referred to as the edge agents---iteratively refine their model parameters during the learning phase using this labeled dataset.
+The objective typically involves minimizing a function using a gradient descent approach:

-given that $N$ is the number of participating agents, $\sum_k p_k=1$ and $F_k$ is the local empirical risk function for the $k-$th agent.
-Typically, $p_k=\frac{1}{N}$ but different values can be used to prioritize the risk of certain agents.
+where $N$ represents the number of participating agents, $\sum_k p_k=1$, and $F_k$ is the local empirical risk function for the $k$-th agent.
+Although $p_k=\frac{1}{N}$ is common, varying these values can prioritize the risk of certain agents.
+At each time step, after completing their learning phase, the edge agents broadcast their model parameters to the coordinating node, which then computes and returns the averaged model parameters to all agents.

-Let agent $0$ be the coordinating node and agents $1,\ldots,N$ are the edges agents.
-In each time step, each edge agent performs learning on its private dataset.
-Once all the agents are done with the learning phase, they broadcast their model parameters to the coordinating agent.
-Each agent receives the average model parameters computed by the coordinating agent.